Source-Optimal Training is Transfer-Suboptimal: Mathematical Results

 \end{cor}

 As in the finite sample isotropic ridgeless case, in the isotropic DE (ridge) setting this decision boundary is independent of $\tau_1$, $\gamma_1$, and $\sigma_1$.
-This remarkable independence implies that if there exists any ridge penalty $\tau_1$ for which transfer outperforms from-scratch training, then transfer is universally beneficial regardless of target-task regularization.
+In particular, whether transfer helps is a source-side question: it does not depend on target sample size, target noise, or target regularization.

-As in the finite sample isotropic ridgeless case, alignment of the two tasks must pass a threshold that is independent of the target task.
+As in the finite sample isotropic ridgeless case, alignment of the two tasks must pass a threshold that is independent of other target task characeristics.
 This transfer benefit region is again monotonically shrinking in $\sigma_0$, and may be maximized by minimizing the quantity on the right.
 By fixing $\gamma_0$ we arrive at the following result: